 Therefore, it is proven that this tea has a higher antioxidant potential than green and black teas.
 The polysaccharides it contains make this tea mildly sweet or neutral to taste.

 If you want to learn how to make rose tea, we’ve got you covered.
-Below is a simple recipe to brew rose tea.
+Below is a simple recipe to brew rose tea with holistic benefits.
 You can brew rose tea with either fresh or dried rose petals.